waylew-lexis/terraform-azurerm-github-runner/README.md

 This Terraform module will create a self-hosted GitHub runner hosted on an Azure VM.
 The module will configure a Managed Identity for the VM.
 See [examples](https://github.com/LexisNexis-RBA/terraform-azure-vm-github-runner/tree/main/examples) for recommended terraform implementation.

+## Features
+- Supports Linux or Windows os runner type.
+- Assigns a managed identity to allow access to Azure API.
+- Supports repository or organization scoped runners.
+- Both images install the following: Azure CLI, Terraform, and Git.

+## Runner Tokens
+In order for the runner to access GitHub resources, the module requires supplying a runner token.

+### Repository Scoped
+You can add self-hosted runners to a single repository.
+To add a self-hosted runner to a user repository, you must be the repository owner.
+For an organization repository, you must be an organization owner or have admin access to the repository.

+1. To generate a repository scoped runner token, from the repository go to Settings > Actions > Self-hosted runners section, clicking on “Add runner” button.
+Look for the token in the configuration steps:
+    ~~~
+        $ ./config.cmd --url https://github.com/LexisNexis-RBA/terraform-azure-vm-github-runner --token {RUNNER_TOKEN} Run it!
+        $ ./run.cmd
+    ~~~
+2. Copy the token value.
+This will be used for the 'github_runner_token' variable.

+### Organization Scoped
+You can add self-hosted runners at the organization level, where they can be used to process jobs for multiple repositories in an organization.
+To add a self-hosted runner to an organization, you must be an organization owner.

 <!--- BEGIN_TF_DOCS --->
 ## Requirements